quasar098/ctf-writeups/amateursctf-2023/latek/README.md

 ```
 ![image](https://github.com/quasar098/ctf-writeups/assets/70716985/553638ab-779f-4dc3-ae20-bc62a7a0c14b)

-i'm not quite sure what rc3 is

 i know that `_` before a character means it is subscripted, so we can do the reverse to get the flag

 `amateursCTF{th3_l0w_budg3t_and_n0_1nstanc3ing_caus3d_us_t0_n0t_all0w_rc3_sadly}`

+i'm not quite sure what rc3 is. someone let me know if you figure it out